insure logo

 How does your ZIP code affect home insurance rates in California?

-Here’s a look at the most and least affordable ZIP codes for home insurance across California.
+Below, see the most and least expensive ZIP codes for home insurance in California.

-Below are average homeowners insurance rates for some of the most affordable ZIP codes in California.
+Below you can find homeowners insurance rates for some of the most affordable ZIP codes in California.

 ZIP codeAverage annual rateAverage monthly rate